Bookroo/bookroo.github.io/_posts/2017-11-22-bookroo-interview-with-anna-kang.md

 We really appreciate the chance to learn more about Anna and her work as an author and illustrator.
 You can learn more about her on her [website](http://www.annakangdesign.com/about-me/).
 And please let us know what you enjoyed from the interview in the comments below!

-(All images in this interview courtesy of Anna Kang)
+(All images in this interview courtesy of Anna Kang.)